SriKadiyala15/PrepPulse/README.md

 5. An AI model generates multiple-choice questions based on the article.

-6.The quiz is returned to the frontend and displayed in an interactive format.
+6. The quiz is returned to the frontend and displayed in an interactive format.

-7.Generated quizzes are stored for future access and analysis.
+7. Generated quizzes are stored for future access and analysis.

 ## Workflow